-- The reason for this behaviour is that a vehicle is emitted at the end of a time step.
+Vehicles are entering the network earlier with decreasing time step lengths.
+The reason for this behavior is that a vehicle is emitted at the end of a time step.
 For one second time steps, this means that a vehicle which has the depart time of 0 will be inserted into the network at the end of the time step between 0 and 1, this means almost on second 1 (0.99...).
 If time steps of 0.1 seconds are used, the same vehicle is inserted into the network at the end of the time step between 0 and 0.1, this means almost on 0.1 (0.099...).
 See also VehicleInsertion

 How to save a simulation state and proceed later and/or differently#

 The simulation gets slow with many vehicles waiting for insertion#

 SUMO keeps checking continuously for possible vehicle insertions.
 If the network is jammed the number of necessary checks grows quickly.
 The option --max-depart-delay <TIME> may be used to discard vehicles which could not be inserted within <TIME> seconds.

 The simulation runs slow on the command line#

-- when running on the windows operating system, the command-line output which is refreshed every simulation step slows the simulation down significantly.
+when running on the windows operating system, the command-line output which is refreshed every simulation step slows the simulation down significantly.
 Use option --no-step-log to avoid this.

 The simulation has lots of jams/deadlocks.
 What can I do?#